Photo: Marie Bergé for Visions du Réel ©2010

 Born in America, Ian Thomas Ash earned an MA in Film and Television Production at the University of Bristol, UK, in 2005.
 His first feature documentary, ‘the ballad of vicki and jake’ (2006), received the Prix du Canton Vaud prize at the 2006 Visions du Reél International Documentary Film Festival in Nyon, Switzerland.

-Ian’s two feature documentaries about children living in areas of Fukushima contaminated by the 2011 nuclear meltdown, ‘In the Grey Zone‘ (2012) and ‘A2-B-C‘ (2013), have been screened at festivals around the world where they have also received multiple awards.
+Ian’s two feature documentaries about children living in areas of Fukushima contaminated by the 2011 nuclear meltdown, ‘In the Grey Zone‘ (2012) and ‘A2-B-C‘ (2013), have been screened at festivals around the world where they have received multiple awards.

 The World Premier of ‘-1287‘ (2014), Ian’s latest documentary, took place in the 2014 Raindance Film Festival (UK).
-It received the Audience Award for Best Feature at the 2015 Nippon Connection Film Festival in Germany and the First Prize in the Asian Competition at the 2015 DMZ Docs Film Festival in Korea.
+It received the Audience Award for Best Feature at the 2015 Nippon Connection Film Festival in Germany, the First Prize in the Asian Competition at the 2015 DMZ Docs Film Festival in Korea and the People’s Choice (audience) Award at the 2015 Lake Champlain International Film Festival in New York.
 Ian has lived in Japan for a total of 13 years and currently lives in Tokyo.
-He is currently in production for two feature documentaries, one about terminal care in Japan and the other the third installment in his series about Fukushima.
+He is in production for two documentaries, one about terminal care in Japan and the other the third installment in his series about Fukushima.